wesleymeredith/wesleymeredith.github.io/_pages/about.md

 Currently, I'm pursuing a Master's in Computer Science at NC State University, diving deeper into the areas of machine learning, data science, and software engineering.

 I spent the summer of 2024 with Michelin in Greenville, SC as a data scientist intern working on LLMs, Retreival-Augmented Generation, and forecasting.
-I was able to increase the accuracy of their tire market potential forecasts, and engineer a tool for employees to chat with about HR related issues.
+I was able to increase the accuracy of their tire market potential forecasts, and engineer a GenAI tool for employees to chat with about HR related issues.
 I also got experience with cloud computing tools and distributed compute like Azure and Databricks.

 Needless to say, I am excited about applying my data science and machine learning skills to help discover new things for your organization.